benmvp/slides/2018/reactnext/react-eco.md

 - Christian, Husband, Father
 - _Family introductions_
 - Wife Rashida is pregnant with our 3rd child, a boy
-- Live outside of San Francisco, California
+- Live in a city outside of San Francisco, California
   * Had a direct flight that landed last night at 9PM
   * And on top of that there was Daylight Savings time
   * So my body is all upset with me